9 Ways Pets Help Raise Good, Healthy Kids [INFOGRAPHIC]

 4. They teach responsibility

-If you bring home a feisty feline, no matter how independent said kitty may turn out to be, it has to be regularly fed, have its water bowl refreshed, be groomed, be played with, have its litter box regularly cleaned, etc. These tasks typically fall to kids.
+If you bring home a feisty feline, no matter how independent said kitty may turn out to be, it has to be regularly fed (even if you use something like a programmable feeder that doesn’t have to be filled so often), have its water bowl refreshed, be groomed, be played with, have its litter box regularly cleaned, etc. These tasks typically fall to kids.
 They may even be part of the deal before getting a pet – “If we get a gorgeous rescue kitty, she’s going to be your responsibility.”

 Kids not only learn concrete responsibilities by caring for pets, they learn how to maintain a regular schedule.
 Cats are creatures of habit, so kids will quickly learn that certain times of day are when kitty wants to play and eat.
 Other times, kitty will be far more interested in sleep.